 - You acknowledge that the nature of the Benevity Platform and any Services do not enable Benevity, the Foundation or any Participating Business Party to determine in advance the likelihood of the success of such Services, the Benevity Platform or any Giving Program executed in connection with any Participating Business Party.
 In no event shall Benevity or any Foundation or any Participating Business Party be responsible to you for the use or misuse of the Benevity Causes Portal or the Benevity Platform or the failure by Benevity or any Foundation to provide any Services in a timely manner or at all.

-- Notwithstanding anything contained in this Agreement or the Benevity Causes Portal or in any other agreement, existing or future, between you and Benevity, in no event shall Benevity, its affiliates, any Participating Business Party, any Foundation, or any Donor or their respective employees, directors, licensees, contractors or suppliers, be liable to you for any of the following categories of damages, costs, losses or expenses and you release and indemnify the foregoing parties from any liability therefore: (a) loss of profit, loss of revenue, loss of goodwill; (b) indirect or consequential damages, costs, losses or expenses of any nature, or (c) any tax, interest, fines, damages, penalties or other levies imposed by any taxing, governmental or other regulatory authority.
+- Notwithstanding anything contained in this Agreement or the Benevity Causes Portal or in any other agreement, existing or future, between you and Benevity, in no event shall Benevity, its affiliates, any Participating Business, any Foundation, or any Donor or their respective employees, directors, licensees, contractors or suppliers, be liable to you for any damages, costs, losses or expenses and you release and indemnify the foregoing parties from any liability, including but not limited to the following categories: (a) loss of profit, loss of revenue, loss of goodwill; (b) indirect or consequential damages, costs, losses or expenses of any nature, or (c) any tax, interest, fines, damages, penalties or other levies imposed by any taxing, governmental or other regulatory authority.

 - .
 Arbitration